 Medicare Part B premiums vary based on the beneficiary’s income.
 Single individuals who earn $85,000 or less pay the lowest premium, currently $121.80 per month.
 As income increases, so does the monthly premium, until it maxes out at $389.80 monthly for individuals who earn more than $214,000 and married couples who make more than $428,000 annually.

-By law, insurance companies are not allowed to sell more than one Medigap plan to the same person at the same time.
+By law, insurance companies are not allowed to simultaneously sell more than one Medigap plan to the same person.

-How to Sign Up for Supplemental Medicare in Philadelphia, Pennsylvania
+How to sign up for Medicare plans in Philadelphia Pennsylvania